Enlarged Breasts in Men (Gynecomastia)

 Although gynecomastia, the enlargement of breast tissue in males, is not life-threatening, it can potentially cause discomfort or insecurity to the male who has it.
 There are many possible causes of gynecomastia, and it is important to seek medical attention to determine the cause and the best course of treatment, if any.

-Gynecomastia is a common problem among boys and men, and it's important to see your healthcare provider to rule out any medical cause for the condition.
+Gynecomastia is a common problem among males, and it's important to see your healthcare provider to rule out any medical cause for the condition.
 Though it may resolve on its own without treatment, gynecomastia can lead to feelings of anxiety, embarrassment, and even depression.
 If your condition persists and causes you discomfort, there are treatments—lifestyle changes, medication, and surgical procedures—that can help reduce the size of your breasts.

 Frequently Asked Questions